4 Tips to Help with Your Productivity

 It is important to take regular breaks otherwise you could end up burning out.
 I created a 45/15 minute rule to ensure that I reached maximum productivity, but also kept myself motivated as well as rested.

-I find the tips above really helps keep me motivated whilst pushing my productivity to the max.
+I find the tips above really help keep me motivated whilst pushing my productivity to the max.
 It ensures that I don’t burn myself out too quickly.

 About the Author: